gmuth/document-format-supported/README.md

 # document-format-supported

-This is a community effort to document supported formats of IPP printers.
+This is a community project to document supported formats of IPP printers.
 Please contribute to this repository by sharing your printers attributes.

 ## Formats reported via IPP